The Yelverton Bed

 Details

-It is very likely that this bed was made by a convict cabinet maker, working for Yelverton, but also possible that the bed could be attributed to either George Knapton or Charles Keyser who were local Busselton cabinet makers.
+Henry Yelverton married Mary (nee Marshall) on 7 June 1853 and this 4-poster bed was constructed in Quindalup in the same year.
+It is very likely that the bed was made by a convict cabinet maker, working for Yelverton, but also possible that the bed could be attributed to either George Knapton or Charles Keyser who were local Busselton cabinet makers at the time.

-This bed was used by several generations of the Yelverton family until 1954 when Miss Ethel Yelverton, granddaughter of Henry Reginald Yelverton, donated it to the Royal Western Australian Historical Society who then donated it to the Busselton Historical Society in 1971.
+The bed stayed in the Yelverton family until May 1954 when Ethel Yelverton, granddaughter of Henry Reginald Yelverton, presented it to RNHS.
+It was later donated to Busselton Historical Society in 1971.

 Western Australia